 1346 Florida Ave., NW (Maydan); 1346 T St., NW (Compass Rose)

-Sure, we miss the huge flaming hearth inside Rose Previte’s wood-fired Mediterranean/Middle Eastern restaurant.
+Sure, we’re drawn like moths to the huge flaming hearth inside Rose Previte’s wood-fired Mediterranean/Middle Eastern restaurant.
 But the transportive patio lined with carpets and set with glowing tents is just as charming—and a great place to dig into the family-style “tawle” menu, a prix-fixe feast of dips and fresh baked breads, fire-kissed vegetables and kabobs, and platters of whole fish or lamb ($65 per person).
-Globe-trotting sister restaurant Compass Rose has an equally atmospheric outdoor nook: a private patio with a “tour of the world” menu ($65 per person) that can be omnivorous, vegetarian, or “tigris,” a new kebab offering from executive chef Marcelle Afram.
+Globe-trotting sister restaurant Compass Rose has an equally atmospheric outdoor nook: a private patio with a “tour of the world” menu ($65 per person) that can be omnivorous or vegetarian.

 1734 N St., NW

-One of DC’s prettiest patios is back and ready for fall with fire pits and seasonal libations like a pawpaw-gin cocktail under the century-old wisteria vines.
+One of DC’s prettiest patios is ready for fall with fire pits and seasonal libations under the century-old wisteria vines.
 Chef Tony Chittum’s locally sourced, Mediterranean dinner and Sunday brunch menus boast warming dishes like caramelized ricotta gnocchi with pork-sausage ragu or charred baby broccoli with whipped ricotta and breadcrumbs.

 L’Auberge Chez Francois

 332 Springvale Rd., Great Falls